-An ECC status register is provided for determining if ECC is enabled on an ECC unit and whether any errors have been detected and corrected in the ECC unit data or the ECC (see ECC Status Register (ECCSR).)
+An ECC status register is provided for determining if ECC is enabled on an ECC unit and whether any errors have been detected and corrected in the ECC unit data or the ECC (See "ECC Status Register (ECCSR)" on page 58.)
 The ECC Status Register Read (ECCRD) command is used to read the ECC status on any ECC unit.